 Where did the sin, villainy, and evil come from that we know today?
-It is obvious that it came from the descendants of the people of the Ark.
+Obviously it came from the descendants of the people of the Ark.
 This means within the Ark itself was the inclination towards righteousness and the inclination towards evil.

-“And remember that Ibrahim was tried by his Lord with certain commands, which he fulfilled: He said: “I will make thee an Imam to the Nations.”
+“Also, remember that Ibrahim was tried by his Lord with certain commands, which he fulfilled: He said: “I will make you an Imam to the Nations.”
 He pleaded: “And also (Imams) from my offspring!”
 He answered: “But My Promise is not within the reach of evil-doers.”
 (Qur’an 2:124)

 If you notice Allah (swt) didn’t write a blank check for the descendants of Abraham.
 If you were made virtuous by being a descendant of a prophet than Allah(swt) would have simply granted Ibrahims du’a; however, he did not.
 He made a caveat, “My promise is not within reach of the evildoers.”